muhammadZihad/wp-ai-writter/readme.md

 4. Add your OpenAI API key in the Settings page.
 5. Start generating content from the Dashboard!

+**Note:** This plugin requires PHP 8.2 or higher.
+Please ensure your server meets this requirement before installation.

 == Frequently Asked Questions ==

 = Do I need an OpenAI account? =

 Yes, you need an OpenAI account and API key to use this plugin.
 You can sign up at https://platform.openai.com

+= What are the system requirements? =

+* WordPress 5.0 or higher
+* PHP 8.2 or higher
+* Valid OpenAI API key
+* Internet connection for API requests

 = What AI models are supported? =